emberjs/rfcs/text/0000-serializer-test-helpers.md

 # Detailed design

-I'd like to propose simply adding some test helper functions.
+I'd like to propose adding some test helper functions.
 These are some that I think would be useful.

 1. `normalizePayload` - Given an example response, return the JSONAPI that would be pushed in to the store.